Bargain Travel West Budget Travel Ideas Western U.S., USA, Canada image

 Blood Alley got its name from the butcher shops that used to be located there and its history in the old pioneer days as the spot for public executions of prisoners held at the city’s first jail in neighboring street Gaelor's Mews.
 The bathrooms of the Irish Heather Pub are now located where the old jail cells once stood.
 Other colorful restaurants and pubs in the area are Characters Restaurant and the Steamworks Brewing Co., but the butchering of your steak or hamburger no longer takes place next door.

-Gastown is a short walk from the old CP Railroad station on Cordova Street which now serves as a hub for bus and local transportation and the waterfront.
-It is within walking distance of most downtown hotels, shops and other attractions. © Bargain Travel West
+Gastown is a short walk from the old CP Railroad station on Cordova Street which now serves as a hub for bus and local transportation and the waterfront, within walking distance of most downtown hotels, shops and other attractions. © Bargain Travel West

-Find the best hotel deals, compare prices in Vancouver
+Find best hotel and vacation deals in Vancouver on TripAdvisor

 Web Info